Algebraic construction of associated functions of nondiagonalizable models with anharmonic oscillator complex

-It indeed implies the rather difficult resolution of systems of coupled first-order differential equations, whose integration constants are found by eliminating possible nonphysical logarithmic solutions.
-Here, in contrast, we will adopt an algebraic approach based on the introduction of some novel ladder operators, generalizing those of \cite{marquette20a}.
-Such a description turns out to be easier because no logarithmic solution may appear and, as a consequence, it will enable us to extend the construction of associated functions to some higher excited states, as well as to more complicated interactions.
+It indeed implied the rather difficult resolution of systems of coupled first-order differential equations, whose integration constants were found by eliminating possible nonphysical logarithmic solutions.
+The purpose of the present work is to re-examine the associated function construction problem of \cite{cannata12} by adopting an algebraic approach based on the introduction of some novel ladder operators.
+Such a description will turn out to be easier because no logarithmic solution may appear and, as a consequence, it will enable us to extend the construction of associated functions to some higher excited states, as well as to more complicated interactions.
 The paper is organized as follows.
-In section~2, we review the model of \cite{cannata12} and construct a pair of new ladder operators.
-In section~3, we discuss the problem of nondiagonalizability and introduce the method to be followed for algebraically constructing associated functions.
-In section~4, such a construction is carried out in detail for the quartic anharmonic oscillator.
-It is extended to a quartic one with a cubic term and to a sextic anharmonic oscillator in sections~5 and 6, respectively.
+In Section~2, we review the model of \cite{cannata12} and construct a pair of new ladder operators.
+In Section~3, we discuss the problem of nondiagonalizability and introduce the method to be followed for algebraically constructing associated functions.
+In Section~4, such a construction is carried out in detail for the quartic anharmonic oscillator.
+It is extended to a quartic one with a cubic term and to a sextic anharmonic oscillator in Sections~5 and 6, respectively.
 Section~7 then contains the conclusion.